From our private database of 39,700+ case briefs...

 United States Supreme Court

-Bernal (plaintiff) was a native of Mexico and a resident alien who had lived in the United States for 17 years and worked for a legal aid organization when he applied to the Texas Secretary of State (defendant) to become a notary public.
-Bernal’s application was denied pursuant to a statute of the state of Texas that required a notary public to be a citizen of the United States.
+Bernal (plaintiff) was a native of Mexico and a resident alien who had lived in the United States for 17 years.
+Bernal worked for a legal-aid organization and applied to the Texas Secretary of State (defendant) to become a notary public.
+Bernal’s application was denied pursuant to a Texas statute that required a notary public to be a United States citizen.
 Bernal appealed the decision through an administrative appeal process.
-After his administrative appeal was denied, Bernal filed suit in the federal district court to challenge the constitutionality of the statutory citizenship requirement.
-The district court ruled in Bernal’s favor and the Secretary of State appealed.
-The court of appeals reversed the district court on finding that the statute bore a rational relationship to legitimate state interests.
-Bernal petitioned the United States Supreme Court for review.
+After his administrative appeal was denied, Bernal filed an action in federal district court to challenge the constitutionality of the statutory citizenship requirement.
+The district court analyzed the statute under the strict-scrutiny standard and found that the citizenship requirement violated the Equal Protection Clause.
+The court of appeals reversed, holding that the appropriate standard of review was the rational-relationship test and finding that the statute bore a rational relationship to the state's interest in the orderly handling of legal documents that were important to the state.
+The United States Supreme Court granted certiorari.

 Rule of Law